nikdra/aoc2021/README.md

 # aoc2021
-My attempts at solutions to advent of code 2021
+My attempts at solutions to advent of code 2021.
+You can run each solution by changing into the `code` directory and running the python file for each day using `python day<num>.py`

 Here is a summary of the outputs produced together with the runtime (using Measure-Command on Windows):